shilohc/rss2018-team4/assets/posts/lab3.md

 <center>*Figure 3: Robot turning to follow wall at desired distance.*</center>

 #### Safety controller:
-The initial implementation of the safety controller did not work as intended since laser scan points closer than approximately 0.5 meters were not accurately measured.
+The initial implementation of the safety controller did not work as intended since laser scan points closer than 0.4 meters were not returned.
 As a result, once objects were closer than this radius to the car, the car would not consistently be able to detect these objects.
-In order to correct for this issue, the safety controller was modified to stop further away from objects.
+In order to correct for this issue, the safety controller was modified to stop 0.45 meters away from objects.
 After this change, the safety controller worked as intended.

 ##### Safety Controller Test
 <center><img src="assets/images/safety_controller.gif" width="400" ></center>